leangen/graphql-spqr-spring-boot-starter/README.md

 ## Defining operation sources for the API

-All beans in spring context annotated with `@GraphqlApi` are considered to be operation sources (concept similar to `Controller` class in SpringMVC).
+All beans in spring application context annotated with `@GraphqlApi` are considered to be operation sources (concept similar to `Controller` class in SpringMVC).

-This annotation can be used in combination with `@Context` or `@Bean` annotations, e.g.
+This annotation can be used in combination with `@Component` or `@Bean` annotations, e.g.

 ```java
     @Component